khulnasoft/tracker/docs/docs/advanced/data-sources/overview.md

 is provided by the events they process.

 For instance, a signature may need access to data about the container where the event being processed was generated.
-With Tracee's integrated container data source, this can be achieved without the signature having to separately monitor container lifecycle events.
+With Tracker's integrated container data source, this can be achieved without the signature having to separately monitor container lifecycle events.

 ## What data sources can I use

-Tracee offer three built-in data sources out of the box.
+Tracker offer three built-in data sources out of the box.
 There is also support for plugging in external data sources through the golang plugin mechanism, similar to how signatures are currently supplied (see [here](../../events/custom/golang.md)).
 However, there are known technical limitation to this approach, and the aim is to replace it